anafro/anafro/README.md

 To see my portfolio projects, please, click [this link](https://github.com/anafro/anafro/blob/main/Pages/portfolio-project-list.md).

 ## Are you available for hire?
-Unfortunatrly, because of the situation between Ukraine and the Russian Federation, I am no physically can be hired.
+Unfortunately, because of the situation between Ukraine and the Russian Federation, I am no physically can be hired.
 Payments between Russian bank accounts and foreign ones are restricted.
 I hope this will end soon, and everything and everyone'll get better as soon as possible. 🇺🇦

 ## How can I contact with you?
 📧 **Email**: contact@anafro.ru